 The next chapter of "Did Somebody Say..." series was created by McCann London, directed by Francois Rousselet through Riff Raff Films for Menulog's parent company Just Eat.

-Cheng says the first three months of spend originally planned to launch the campaign with the infamous music and entertainment personality, was fed back into supporting the local industry.
+Instead, Cheng says the first three months of spend originally allocated to the launch was channelled into helping support local businesses.

-"We funnel it into the local marketing support program for partners, the relief scheme for couriers and we also cut commissions because we knew that we needed to actually be doing more than just saying we were there in support," Cheng says.
+"We funnelled it into local marketing support program for partners, the relief scheme for couriers and we also cut commissions because we knew that we needed to actually be doing more than just saying we were there in support," Cheng says.

-"It also wasn't the right time for something of that nature to launch during that time, however, we knew that once the early stages passed, people would look for some light entertainment from brands once more."
+"It also wasn't the right time for something of that nature to launch during that time.
+But we knew that once the early stages passed, people would look for some light entertainment from brands once more."

-Many brands were heavily critised for their approach to consumer and industry support during the early days - with many of the campaigns compiled into a montage that gained worldwide attention.
+Many brands were heavily criticised for their approach to consumer and industry support during the early days - with perceived offenders compiled into a montage that gained worldwide notoriety.

-Cheng says the decision to return to its original campaign plans was heavily weighted in social sentiment but was "hardly a black and white" decision.
+Cheng says the decision to return to its original plan was rooted in social sentiment, but was "hardly a black and white" decision.

 "The sentiment of the country was starting to normalise, as much as possible, particularly as some states went back to work," Cheng says.

-"We noticed from some of our research that conversation and tone began to improve, so we made the decision to inject that back into our advertising and based on how the campaign has been received, it seems we read the room well."
+"We noticed from some of our research that conversation and tone began to improve, so we made the decision to inject that back into our advertising.
+Based on how the campaign has been received, it seems we read the room well."

-Despite the new campaign, Menulog still remains focused on other areas of its marketing strategy, particularly around price point.
+Despite the new campaign, Menulog remains focused on other areas of its marketing strategy, particularly around pricing.

-Other leading meal delivery services such as Deliveroo, HelloFresh and Doordash have also seen significant increases in usage of their services since mid-2018.
+Other major meal delivery services such as Deliveroo, HelloFresh and Doordash have also seen significant increases in usage of their services since mid-2018.

 Data shows nearly 4 million Australians aged 14+ (19.1%) now use meal delivery services, up from 1.98 million (9.8%) when Roy Morgan first analysed the emerging meal delivery service industry in mid-2018.

 The biggest increases have been amongst the youngest generations.
-Well over a quarter of Millennials 29.7% (up 13.6% points) and 28.7% (up 15.5% points) of Generation Z now use meal delivery services.
-In contrast only 4.7% of Pre-Boomers use the services, an increase of 1.1% points.
+Well over a quarter of Millennials 29.7% (up 13.6% points) and 28.7% (up 15.5% points) of Gen Z now use meal delivery services.
+In contrast only 4.7% of pre-Boomers use the services, an increase of 1.1% points.

-"We try to do as much as we can around our brand but obviously when you're in such a hotly contested market, there is that constant focus on being able to compete on the bottom line, in our case that's always going to be delivery fees," Cheng says.
+"We try to do as much as we can around our brand but when you're in such a hotly contested market, there is that constant focus on being able to compete on the bottom line.
+In our case that's always going to be delivery fees," Cheng says.

-Cheng says the tie up with South Sydney was restructured when the season was paused earlier this year, with certain in stadium promotions converted into digital assets.
+Cheng says the Rabbitohs tie up was restructured when the season was paused earlier this year, with certain in stadium promotions converted into digital assets.